felipecarrillo100/azuremapsapi/README.md

 npm install azuremapsapi
 ```

-For Maps and Tiles use OgcOpenApiMapsModel and OgcOpenApiTilesModel:
+For Maps Tiles use AzureMapTilesModel and AzureMapTilesModelOptions:
 ```typescript
 import {AzureMapTilesModel, AzureMapTilesModelOptions} from "azuremapsapi/lib/AzureMapTilesModel";
 ```